ome/omero-documentation/omero/sysadmins/server-upgrade.rst

 you must run the earlier upgrade scripts in sequence before the one above.
-There is no need to download and run the server from an intermediate major release but you must still study the upgrade instructions for earlier versions in case there are additional steps such as optional SQL scripts that affect the database.
+There is no need to download and run the server from an intermediate major release but you must still study the upgrade instructions for earlier versions in case there are additional steps.
+For example, any optional SQL scripts that affect the database probably run only on the specific version before the next upgrade script.

 .. note::